qullab/Periphery-Uncertainty-and-Legacy/README.md

 2. Factors Impacting Firm Expansion & Location Decisions
     A. Capacity Expand: Number of each size office operated by each firm.
     B. Site Attractiveness: Number of each size operated in each city.
+3. Firm Expansion and Location Decistion Making
+	A. Estimate a logistic regression that uses
+	B. User the fitter model to compure

 ### /code/ordered_logistic_regression_1.r
 This r file implements third step and part A of fourth step of the Neal's SDSM